Run Rabbit Run Ending Explained: More Questions Than Answers

 At one point, Alice wakes up in a hypnotic state, frantically destroying the wood floor by drawing bizarre, repeated lines.
 This likely indicates that it is Sarah who made the drawings, not Mia.
 Mia's father Peter arrives at the house to help search for his daughter who is missing somewhere in the Australian countryside.
 The next morning, after they find her, in a blink-and-you'll-miss-it moment you can see Peter lying face down on the bed, his face covered with a pillow.
 Is this just his odd way of sleeping, or did Sarah kill him?
 His body appears very stiff and unmoving.
 Sarah looks for Mia and discovers her walking hand-in-hand with her sister Alice toward the cliff, refusing to stop even for Sarah's screams.

-What does the end of Run Rabbit Run mean?
+The ending of Run Rabbit Run explained

 The unsettling image of Alice and Mia glancing back at Sarah poses the question of whether Alice's ghost waited until Mia was seven to possess her.
 If so, was Alice a malevolent spirit seeking revenge for her untimely death or a benevolent force protecting Mia from her abusive mother, who we've seen potentially kill Mia's father and harm Mia several times?
 Alice may be helping her niece escape because she does not want Mia to suffer the same fate as her.
-While there is a jump scare with the blurry shape of Alice in the garage, that's the only overtly supernatural element in the film.
+While we are treated to a jump scare with the blurry shape of Alice in the garage, that's the only overtly supernatural element in the film.

 Mia may have learned about Alice from Peter, or maybe she never mentioned Alice at all.
 Maybe it was all in Sarah's imagination because Mia's turning seven triggered the memories of her crime.
 "Run Rabbit Run" is a mind trip from Sarah's POV that showcases what happens when you fail to confront and heal from your past.

-What does the rabbit symbolize?
+What does the rabbit symbolize in Run Rabbit Run?

 Another sign that the movie primarily occurs in Sarah's imagination is connected to the rabbit, which screenwriter Hannah Kent elaborates on in Nightmarish Conjurings: